wanx-troopers/wanx-troopers.github.io/statements.md

 # Statements

+## 2024.10.22

+> you absolutely can use Qwen VAE for Wan single image gens too, just not video

 ## 2024.10.21

 > If force_offload is on the memory is freed right after the sampler finishes; if it didn't work, then no 2.2 dual sampler workflow would work at all